Creative-Motion-Control-Course/Team-Pancho/projects/project2/docs/proposal.md

 ## Software

-We envision utilizing StepDance to develop this interaction with four parameters:
+We envision utilizing StepDance to develop this interaction with the following parameters:

 - Dot Frequency: a wave generator sets how often the applicator fires per rotation and controls the density of the pattern